OutSystems/docs-support/src/enterprise/maintenance/restore-database.md

 1. [Apply settings](https://success.outsystems.com/documentation/11/managing_the_applications_lifecycle/deploy_applications/configure_application_settings_after_deployment/applying_configurations_in_service_center/#apply-pending-settings-to-a-set-of-modules) to all modules of the solution.

-1. If there is a warning to republish the modules, publish the solution by clicking Publish for the Current Running Version.
+1. If there is a warning to republish the modules, publish the solution by clicking **Publish** for the Current Running Version.
+(Note that new versions of the modules are created.)

 ### Step 3.
 Decommission the old database server